hartig/ExploratoryQueryingSessions/README.md

 The term _exploratory querying_ refers to an activity in which a human user issues database queries with the goal of producing a query that captures a particular query intent.
 Notice that this is different from data exploration which focuses more on achieving an understanding of the content of a database or dataset rather than on developing a query to express a particular query intent.

 Our primary goal when creating this collection was to test the hypothesis that the Wikidata query logs contain sessions that exhibit exploratory querying behavior.
-In this sense, we did not attempt to be as exhaustive as possible, and neither did we attempt to be 100% accurate about the completeness of the sessions that we identified (i.e., the sessions in this repository may contain only a subset of the queries that the original sessions consisted of).
-Nonetheless, we are making available the collection because it may be a useful starting point for further research.
+In this sense, the colletion might not be exhaustive, and some if the sessions indentified might be incomplete (i.e., the sessions in this repository may contain only a subset of the queries that the original sessions consisted of).
+Nonetheless, we believe that this collection is useful starting point for further research and we hope to facilitate this by making it available.

 This work is licensed under the [Creative Commons Attribution 4.0 International License][cc-by].